StefanosGZ/Learnpytorch.io/README.md

 9. **Confusion Matrix**: Plot confusion matrix for predictions.
 10. **Model Comparison**: Apply trained model on Fashion MNIST and analyze wrong predictions.

-### Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request if you notice any bugs or have improvements to suggest.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Enjoy learning PyTorch!